Town of Millville, Delaware

 Banks Wines & Spirits plans to expand their parking lot, add storage and reconfigure its entrance and exit.
 But its neighbor is concerned about the effect on stormwater ponds.

-On March 10, Banks Wines & Spirits sought preliminary site plan approval, which the Millville Town Council unanimously granted (with Councilman Steve Manieri absent).
+On March 10, Banks Wines & Spirits sought preliminary site plan approval, which the Millville Town Council unanimously granted (with Councilman Steve Maneri absent).

 The Town of Millville is building momentum with weekly farmers’ markets and annual festivals.
 But after years of squeezing such events into the town hall parking lot and private property nearby, Millville might finally get its own parkland.